-If you do the Double Award BTEC Business this counts as two BTECs and must be studied in Block A as well as Block B; Similarly, if you do the Double Award BTEC Performing Arts this must be studied in Block D as well as Block E.
+If you do the Double Award BTEC Business this counts as two BTECs and must be studied in Block A as well as Block B; Similarly, if you do the Triple Award BTEC Performing Arts this must be studied in Block C as well as Block D.

-Please note that although we aim to provide students with their first choice, of course, we cannot guarantee that all classes/ subjects will run and that students will automatically get their first choice of course.
-It is for this reason that we ask for your reserve course
+Please note that although we aim to provide students with their first choice we cannot guarantee that all classes/ subjects will run and that students will automatically get their first choice of course.
+It is for this reason that we ask for your reserve course.